-Notice will be made in writing and may be delivered by one or more of the following methods: in person or emailed to the parties' college-issued email or designated accounts.
-Once mailed, emailed, and/or received inperson, notice will be presumptively delivered.
+Notice will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official College records or emailed to the parties' College-issued email or designated accounts.
+Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.